-Mr Bernard Wong Soo Head of Finance and Risk Management
+Mr Bernard Wong Soo

+Head of Finance and Risk Management (Up to 31 March 2023)

 Bernard Wong Soo holds a Double Major Bachelor of Commerce in Accounting and Finance from Curtin University and is also a member of the Association of Chartered Certified Accountants.
 Bernard has almost 10 years' experience in the financial services industry and was previously the Business and Finance Manager at Capital Markets Brokers Ltd and held positions at Intercontinental Trust limited.